loschsoftware/dc/docs/Projects.md

 ````

 ## References
-References are used to declare dependencies on assemblies, other Dassie projects or NuGet packages (not yet supported).
+References are used to declare dependencies on assemblies, other Dassie projects or NuGet packages.
 Here is an example:
 ````xml
 <References>
   <FileReference>C:\libs\sdk.dll</FileReference>